 Instincts – The Mystery Visions (2002)

-Spanning ten untitled tracks across nearly an hour, The Mystery Visions blends dark ambient atmospheres with elements of neoclassical and folk texture—acoustic guitar, distant bells, and melodic layers weave into a solemn, somber mood.
+Spread across ten untitled tracks, The Mystery Visions moves through dark ambient with hints of neoclassical and folk woven into the background.
+Acoustic guitar, distant bells, and melodic layers give it a solemn and somber feel that lingers.

 (in no particular order)